engisalor/sketch-grammar-explorer/README.md

 ## Tools

-SGE will offer more features to automate repetitive tasks and procedures for certain methodologies.
+SGEX will offer more features to automate repetitive tasks and procedures for certain methodologies.
 Feel free to suggest features.

-**`convert_grammar()`** converts a sketch grammar into SGE-formatted queries (requires modifications depending on input)
+**`convert_grammar()`** converts a sketch grammar into SGEX-formatted queries (requires modifications depending on input)

 **`Parse()`** parses and returns a dict of API calls or saves to a JSON/YAML file
 - `dest="<filepath>"` saves an object to file (can be used to convert between file formats)

 ## About

-SGE has been developed to meet research needs at the University of Granada (Spain) Translation and Interpreting Department, in part to support the computational linguistics techniques that feed the [EcoLexicon](https://lexicon.ugr.es/) terminological knowledge base (see the articles [here](https://aclanthology.org/W16-4709/) and [here](https://arxiv.org/pdf/1804.05294.pdf) for an introduction).
+SGEX has been developed to meet research needs at the University of Granada (Spain) Translation and Interpreting Department, in part to support the computational linguistics techniques that feed the [EcoLexicon](https://lexicon.ugr.es/) terminological knowledge base (see the articles [here](https://aclanthology.org/W16-4709/) and [here](https://arxiv.org/pdf/1804.05294.pdf) for an introduction).

 The name refers to sketch grammars, which are series of generalized corpus queries in Sketch Engine that are useful for studying terminology and other lexical items (see their [bibliography](https://www.sketchengine.eu/bibliography-of-sketch-engine/)).